DeveloppeurPascal/Socket-Messaging-Code-Generator/README.md

 The library can be used by hand if you prefer to code.
 It can be downloaded from [its website](https://socketmessaging.developpeur-pascal.fr/) with examples of use.

-A presentation of the project and its use is planned at the [Delphi Coding Bootcamp 2023](https://learndelphi.org/coding-bootcamp-2023/) on Thursday August 17 at 12:00 NN (Central time) (7pm in Paris).
+A [presentation of the project and its use](https://github.com/DeveloppeurPascal/DCB2023-Socket-Messaging-library-and-generator) has been made during the [Delphi Coding Bootcamp 2023](https://learndelphi.org/coding-bootcamp-2023/).

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Using this software

 This software is available in a directly installable or executable production version.
 It is distributed as shareware.